UNDP and the Private Sector

 Private sector is recognized as a key partner to the achievement of the universally adopted Sustainable Development Goals (SDGs).
 It plays an important role as an engine of economic growth and job creation in developing countries.
 It provides goods and services, generates tax revenues to finance essential social and economic infrastructure, develops new and innovative solutions that help tackle development challenges and it is a central actor in addressing climate change.
 As such, the private sector is an important strategic partner for UNDP in achieving its vision to help countries achieve sustainable development by eradicating poverty in all its forms and dimensions, accelerating structural transformations for sustainable development and building resilience to crises and shocks.

 UNDP has projects related to private sector development or engagement in most of the about 170 countries and territories where we provide assistance.
 UNDP works with companies from a variety of sectors, for example, water, energy, extractives, food and agriculture, consumer products, healthcare, finance and information technology.

-UNDP’s collaboration with the private sector can take various forms:
+UNDP’s collaboration with the private sector takes various forms:

 - Facilitate discussions between public and private sector and the civil society on a specific development theme or industry sector;